ACACIA: a new method to produce on-the-fly merger trees in the RAMSES code

 \begin{itemize}

-\item For two snapshots at different times, a halo from the older one (i.e. higher redshift) is referred to as $A$ and a halo from the younger one (i.e. lower redshift) as $B$.
+\item For two snapshots at different times, a halo from the first one (i.e. higher redshift) is always referred to using the capital letter $A$ and a halo from the second one (i.e. lower redshift) using $B$.

-\item Recursively, $A$ itself and progenitors of $A$ are \emph{progenitors} of $B$.
-Where it is necessary to distinguish $A$ from earlier progenitors, the term \emph{direct progenitor} will be used.
+\item Recursively, $A$ itself and progenitors of $A$ are all \emph{progenitors} of $B$.
+When it is necessary to distinguish $A$ from earlier progenitors, the term \emph{direct progenitor} will be used.

-\item Recursively, $B$ itself and descendants of $B$ are \emph{descendants} of $A$.
-Where it is necessary to distinguish $B$ from later descendants, the term \emph{direct descendant} will be used.
+\item Recursively, $B$ itself and descendants of $B$ are all \emph{descendants} of $A$.
+When it is necessary to distinguish $B$ from later descendants, the term \emph{direct descendant} will be used.